JunsooJung/CUB_NNDL_Final/readme.md

-This is Final project of NNML course
+This is Final project for University of Colorado Boulder, CSCI 5922-001-003: Neural Nets and Deep Learning course.